Tangy, sweet and creamy – my Lemon Rhubarb Creams are a perfect way to brighten up the winter!

 But you don’t need a recipe for that last suggestion, and I usually make the other two recipes with older stalks of rhubarb.
 I wanted to make something that would really show off the neon-pink colour that is the hallmark of forced rhubarb.
 Did you know that it’s still grown by the traditional methods in the ‘Rhubarb triangle’ between Wakefield, Morley and Rothwell in Yorkshire?
 The plants are grown under forcing pots in candlelit sheds, which is what gives the stalks their luscious pink colour.
 And if you’re really quiet, you can even hear the stalks grow!

 Wakefield holds an annual Festival of Food, Drink and Rhubarb to celebrate the area’s tradition of growing rhubarb.
-This year’s festival runs from 17-19th February 2017, and includes cookery demonstrations, street entertainment and tasting sessions.
-You can find details of this and a host of other food events from around the UK on the Expedia Food Map.
+The 2019 festival runs from 22-24th February 2019, and includes cookery demonstrations, street entertainment and tasting sessions.

 So I’ve come up with this gorgeous recipe, which combines the sweet tanginess of the rhubarb with a creamy-sweet lemon posset.
 It would the ideal pudding for a special Valentine’s Day dinner, or to round off a Mother’s Day dinner.
 And serving the creams in glasses shows off that stunning colour!